Epicholymonk/reading-notes/README.md

-# Reading Notes
+# Code 201 Reading Notes

+This is a collection of all my notes for my reading assigments throughout the course.

-Table of Contents
+## Table of Contents

 [Reading 1](reading-01.md)